Glaucoma Medicines and Side Effects

 Alpha-Adrenergic Agonists

-These drugs decrease fluid production and increase fluid drainage.
-Brimonidine is a commonly used alpha-adrenergic agonist.
+These medications both decrease fluid production and enhance fluid drainage.
+Brimonidine is a widely used example.

 Carbonic Anhydrase Inhibitors

-Available in pill and eye drop forms, these drugs decrease fluid production and eye pressure.
-Dorzolamide is an example of this medication type.
+Available in oral or eye drop forms, these drugs reduce fluid production and eye pressure.
+Dorzolamide is a representative drug in this category.

 Rho Kinase Inhibitors